-MARIJUANA ESTABLISHMENT: a licensed Marijuana Cultivator, Marijuana Testing Facility, Marijuana Product Manufacturer, Marijuana Retailer, Marijuana Transporter, Delivery Licensee or any other type of licensed marijuana-related business or businesses at a single location except a medical marijuana treatment center.
+MARIJUANA ESTABLISHMENT: a licensed Marijuana Cultivator, Marijuana Testing Facility, Marijuana Product Manufacturer, Marijuana Retailer, or any other type of licensed marijuana-related business or businesses at a single location except a medical marijuana treatment center.

-MARIJUANA ESTABLISHMENT, NON-RETAIL: a marijuana establishment that does not involve on-site retail sales to consumers, including Marijuana Cultivators, Marijuana Product Manufacturers that only sell to Marijuana Establishments but not consumers, Marijuana Testing Facilities, and Marijuana Transportation or Distribution Facilities.
-Not to include Marijuana Outdoor Cultivator or Marijuana Delivery Operator.
+MARIJUANA ESTABLISHMENT, NON-RETAIL: a marijuana establishment that does not involve onsite retail sales to consumers, including Marijuana Cultivators, Marijuana Product Manufacturers that only sell to Marijuana Establishments but not consumers, Marijuana Testing Facilities, and Marijuana Transportation or Distribution Facilities.
+Not to include Marijuana Outdoor Cultivator. [amended ATM 6/2/2020]